Security-Onion-Solutions/securityonion-docs/use-cases.rst

 Production Server - Distributed Deployment
 ------------------------------------------

-Install Security Onion on the manager box.
-Then install Security Onion on one or more nodes and join to the manager.
+Install Security Onion on the management server.
+Then install Security Onion on one or more nodes and join to the management server.

 For more information, please see the `Production Deployment <ProductionDeployment>`__ section.